 The results of the ABSORB II trial indicate that PCI with the bioabsorbable EES, Absorb BVS, results in inferior angiographic outcomes at 1 year, compared with the metallic EES, Xience.
 Specifically, acute gain on quantitative coronary angiography and IVUS were both lower with the Absorb BVS.

-Out to 3 years, late lumen loss was higher with a higher restenosis rate.
-There were eight definite scaffold thrombosis events with the BVS at 3 years.
-The rate was 0.6% at 1 year, but with a continued risk of about 0.9% per year after that.
+Out to 4 years, late lumen loss was higher with a higher restenosis rate.
+There were eight definite scaffold thrombosis events with the BVS at 4 years.
+The rate was 0.6% at 1 year, but with a continued risk of about 0.9% per year after that until 3 years; no further events were noted between 3 and 4 years.
 Clinical adverse events were also higher with BVS, driven by the higher rates of repeat revascularization and MI, primarily for scaffold thrombosis.

 These data are helpful, and add to the growing body of literature with the Absorb BVS.
 They also confirm the excellent performance of currently utilized second-generation DES.
-The US Food and Drug Administration recently approved this stent for commercial use.
 Longer-term follow-up from the larger ABSORB III trial is ongoing.
 Future studies will need to highlight etiologies for the higher rates of scaffold thrombosis with Absorb BVS.